 After loading CLSQL, you can execute the test suite.
 A configuration file named .clsql-test.config must be created in your home directory.
-There are instructures on the format of that file in the tests/README.
-After creating .clsql-test.config, you can run the test suite with ASDF:
+There are instructures on the format of that file in the tests/tests.lisp file in the CLSQL source directory.
+After creating that file, you can run the test suite with ASDF: